nipatiitti/nipatiitti.com/README.md

 #### Small things I'm proud of in this project:

--   All the Menu animations are 0 repaint animations (-> they don't trigger any repaints -> Butter smooth 60fps)
+-   All the animations are super optimized (they don't trigger any unnecessary repaints -> Butter smooth 60fps even on older devices)
 -   How well the site behaves on big and small screen and everything between.
 I used css grid and media queries for this.

 ---